 |PSY 2223||Lifespan Human Growth and Development||3|

-** Students must be accepted into the PTA program to take classes that are starred.
+**Must be accepted into the PTA program to take these classes